Oregon vs. UCLA: Sportsbook promo codes, odds, spread, over/under - December 30

 - Oregon has won eight games against the spread this season, while failing to cover four times.

-- In the Ducks' 12 games this season, the combined scoring has gone over the point total seven times.
+- A total of seven out of the Ducks' 12 games this season have gone over the point total.

 - UCLA has compiled a 4-7-1 record against the spread this year.

-- A total of four Bruins games this year have gone over the point total.
+- So far this year, four out of the Bruins' 12 games with an over/under have gone over the point total.

 Oregon Futures Odds